NoxOrg/Nox.Docs/src/pages/en/nox-lib-sample-messaging.md

 The ```Consume``` method is where you can add the code that you'd like to run.
 We'll keep things simple by writing which currency has been updated.

 Running our SampleListener application reveals a few areas of interest.
-Firstly when we examine the RabbitMQ console we'll notice that we now have an additional connection and exchange for our Listener.
+When we examine the RabbitMQ console we'll notice that we now have an additional ```SampleListener``` connection for our Listener.

 <div align="center">
     <img src="https://noxorg.dev/docs/images/localhost_sample-rabbitmq-connections2.png" alt="Overview" width="100%">
     <br>
 </div>
+And in addition to the new connection, we'll notice that a ```currency-updated-event``` exchange has also been created.
 <div align="center">
     <img src="https://noxorg.dev/docs/images/localhost_sample-rabbitmq-exchanges2.png" alt="Overview" width="100%">
     <br>
 </div>

-Secondly, if we click on the 'Queues' tab we now have a queue for our ```currency-updated-event```
+If we click on the 'Queues' tab we now have a queue for our ```currency-updated-event```

 <div align="center">
     <img src="https://noxorg.dev/docs/images/localhost_sample-rabbitmq-queues2.png" alt="Overview" width="100%">
     <br>
 </div>

-If we change Bitcoin to Dogecoin via the API we get confirmation via our application console that our ```CurrencyUpdatedDomainEvent``` has been triggered and successfully picked up by our listener class:
+Let's change Bitcoin to Dogecoin via the API as per the Postman screen below:

 <div align="center">
     <img src="https://noxorg.dev/docs/images/postman_sample-currency-put-dogecoin.png" alt="Overview" width="100%">
     <br>
 </div>

+We get confirmation via our application console that our ```CurrencyUpdatedDomainEvent``` has been triggered and successfully picked up by our listener class:
 <div align="center">
     <img src="https://noxorg.dev/docs/images/terminal_sample-listener-currency-updated-dogecoin.png" alt="Overview" width="100%">
     <br>